Bolzano

-Bolzano, also known as Bozen (see Names), is the capital city of South Tyrol, officially the Province of Bolzano/Bozen, in northern Italy.
-The city has a population of 108245.
+Bolzano, also known as Bozen (see § Names), is the capital city of South Tyrol, officially the province of Bolzano/Bozen, in northern Italy.
+The city has a population of 108,245.
 Bolzano is the largest city in South Tyrol and the third-largest in historical Tyrol.
 The greater metro area has about 250,000 inhabitants and is one of the urban centres within the Alps.

 Bolzano is the seat of the Free University of Bozen-Bolzano, where lectures and seminars are held in Italian, German, and English.
 The city is also home to the Italian Army's Alpini High Command (COMALP) and some of its combat and support units.
-In the 2020 version of the annual ranking of quality of life in Italian cities, Bolzano was ranked jointly first for quality of life alongside Bologna.
+In the 2020 version of the annual ranking of quality of life in Italian cities, Bolzano was jointly ranked first for quality of life alongside Bologna.
+In 2023, the city was named a UNESCO City of Music, joining UNESCO's Creative Cities Network.

 Along with other Alpine towns in South Tyrol, Bolzano engages in the Alpine Town of the Year Association for the implementation of the Alpine Convention.
 The Convention aims to promote and achieve sustainable development in the Alpine Arc.
-Consequently, Bolzano was awarded the 2009 Alpine Town of the Year.
+Consequently, Bolzano was awarded Alpine Town of the Year 2009.
 Bolzano is considered a bridge between Northern Europe and Southern Europe due to the three spoken languages in South Tyrol (Italian, German, and Ladin) and the confluence of the Italian and German-Austrian cultures.

 Names

+The placename's first recorded cognates were Bauzanum (Note: In the Historia Langobardorum (late 8th century), the text refers to a rebellion by Alahis against Perctarit and against the Bavarian count who governed Bauzanum in the 7th century.) and Bauzonum (Note: In a charter of Tassilo III, Duke of Bavaria in 769 - see History) in the 8th century.

 The city's Italian name is Bolzano (/it/ /it/).
 The German name is Bozen (/de/).
 The city and province are officially bilingual in Italian and German.
 The two official names may appear together, such as at Bolzano/Bozen railway station, the university (Bozen-Bolzano) and in the province's name.
 As the city is three-quarters Italian-speaking, it is usually named Bolzano by modern English-language publications.
 The name Bozen often appears in regional and historical contexts and was the city's main name until South Tyrol's forced Italianization from 1923 (see Annexation by Italy); the province is mainly German-speaking.
 The city tourist board brands it as Bolzano Bozen.

 Ladin is the third-largest and the oldest language spoken in South Tyrol; Bolzano is named Balsan or Bulsan in Ladin.